SymfonyCasts/asset-mapper/sfcasts/tailwind.md

 The most important thing is to configure the `content` key.
 This tells Tailwind *where* it should look for HTML that may contain Tailwind classes.
 Search for their Symfony-specific  documentation.
 Down here, they have exactly what we want!
-Copy the `content`... then paste!
+Copy the `content` key... then paste!
 I mean... paste it in the correct spot!

 The last step is to copy the three base directive lines for Tailwind... and put those inside `app.css`.
 I'll remove the Bootstrap stuff... but keep a little bit